victoramsantos/contest-delivery/README.md

-# A Servless Solution Architect
+# A Serverless Solution Architect
-The contest purpose was to create a servless solutions architect in a delivery domain.
+The contest purpose was to create a serverless solutions architect in a delivery domain.
 As a Solutions Architect I created an environment with three main principles, high availability, secure and scalable, which we can see in the follow:

 ![solution](./resources/solution.png)

 ## Solution Overview
-As solution we designed an acrchitecture where the web users' could list the available products, select some of them, and was able to see the final bill.
+As solution we designed an architecture where the web users' could list the available products, select some of them, and was able to see the final bill.
 For the companies, we created an API which they could update their products data.
 Finally, for the carriers we created a notification by SMS messages to be delivered in theirs mobile phones.